Learning When to Attend: Conditional Memory Access for Long-Context LLMs: Preliminaries Prior Work

 In contrast, training-free sparse Attention methods primarily target inference efficiency by reducing Attention cost during prefill and decoding, for example, through FlexPrefill and MInference for prefill acceleration and H2O and TokenSkip for faster decoding \cite{flexprefill, minference, h2o, tokenskip}.
 These approaches focus on inference-time optimization without providing training-time efficiency benefits.

-In this work, we view Global Attention as a long-term memory retrieval mechanism and train models to learn \textit{when} to access this memory in a token-wise, context-dependent manner.
-A short-term memory captures local context, and a routing function determines whether Global Attention is required, enabling adaptive retrieval based on input complexity.
+In this work, we view Global Attention as a long-term memory retrieval mechanism and train models to learn \textit{when} to access it in a token-wise, context-dependent manner.
+A routing function determines whether Global Attention is required beyond local context, enabling adaptive retrieval based on input complexity.

 [1]{\iftoggle{comment}{[TD: #1]}{}}

 [1]{\left\lvert#1\right\rvert} [1]{\left\|{#1}\right\|} {\mathrm{diag}} {\mathrm{softmax}} {\mathrm{dsoftmax}} {\mathop{\rm tr}}

 {\mathbf{Q}} {\mathbf{K}} {\mathbf{V}} {\mathbf{dQ}} {\mathbf{dK}} {\mathbf{dV}} {\mathbf{S}} {\mathbf{dS}} {\mathbf{P}} {\mathbf{dP}} {\mathbf{U}} {\mathbf{W}} {\mathbf{T}} {\mathbf{X}} {\mathbf{O}} {\mathbf{dO}} {\mathbf{M}} {\mathbf{Z}}